US Supreme Court begins arguments over Biden student debt relief | Law-Order

 - United States

 Under the Democratic president's plan, the U.S. government would forgive up to $10,000 in federal student debt for Americans making under $125,000 who took out loans to pay for college and other post-secondary education and $20,000 for recipients of Pell grants awarded to students from lower-income families.
-Hundreds of demonstrators jammed the sidewalk in front of the court building, rallying in favor of Biden's relief plan.
-In a message posted to Twitter, Biden wrote, "The relief is critical to over 40 million Americans as they recover from the economic crisis caused by the pandemic.
-We're confident it's legal."
+U.S. Solicitor General Elizabeth Prelogar, defending the program on behalf of the Biden administration, faced skeptical questions from conservative members of the court including Chief Justice John Roberts and Justices Samuel Alito and Clarence Thomas.

+Roberts questioned whether the scale of the relief announced by Biden could be considered a mere modification of an existing student loan program.
+"We're talking about half a trillion dollars and 43 million Americans.
+How does that fit under the normal understanding of 'modify'?"
+Roberts asked.

-The program fulfilled Biden's 2020 campaign promise to cancel a portion of the nation's $1.6 trillion in federal student loan debt but was criticized by Republicans and others as an overreach of his authority.
-The policy, intended to ease the financial burden on debt-saddled borrowers, could face scrutiny by the court under the so-called major questions doctrine.
+The policy, intended to ease the financial burden on debt-saddled borrowers, faced scrutiny by the court under the so-called major questions doctrine.
 Its 6-3 conservative majority has employed this muscular judicial approach to invalidate major Biden policies deemed lacking clear congressional authorization.
+Liberal Justice Sonia Sotomayor also noted the high-dollar amount at issue.

+"How do you deal with that?"
+Sotomayor asked Prelogar.
+"That seems to favor the argument that this is a major question."
+"Here were think that there are any number of additional factors to demonstrate that this does not fit the 'major questions' paradigm," Prelogar said.
+"And the first thing I would point to is this is not an assertion of regulatory authority at all.
+This is the administration of a benefits program."

 Biden's administration has said the plan is authorized under a 2003 federal law called the Higher Education Relief Opportunities for Students Act, or HEROES Act, that allows student loan debt relief during wartime or national emergencies.
 Many borrowers experienced financial strain during the COVID-19 pandemic, a declared public health emergency.
 Beginning in 2020, the administrations of President Donald Trump, a Republican, and Biden, a Democrat, repeatedly paused federal student loan payments and halted interest from accruing, relying upon the HEROES Act.